Heartbreaking Scenes From Parkland, Florida

 Gabriella Demczuk is a photographer based in Washington D.C.
 Follow her on instagram @gdemczuk.

-Ilene Prusher IS a journalist and novelist based in West Palm Beach. follow her on twitter @IlenePrusher.
+Ilene Prusher IS a journalist and novelist based in Boca Raton. follow her on twitter @IlenePrusher.

 josh raab IS a multimedia editor at time. follow him on instagram @instagraabit.